-Throughout the questionnaire, we may make forward-looking statements.
+Throughout the questionnaire, we make forward-looking statements, including statements about our beliefs and expectations.
 These are subject to and involve risks, uncertainties, and assumptions and you should not place undue reliance on these forward-looking statements or projections.
 Although we believe that these forward-looking statements and projections are based on reasonable assumptions at the time they are made, you should be aware that many factors could affect our actual results and could cause actual results to differ materially from those expressed in the forward-looking statements and projections.

-(C0.2) State the start and end date of the year for which you are reporting data.
+(C0.2) State the start and end date of the year for which you are reporting data and indicate whether you will be providing emissions data for past reporting years.

+Reporting year

+Indicate if you are providing emissions data for past reporting years Yes

+Select the number of past reporting years you will be providing Scope 1 emissions data for

+1 year

+Select the number of past reporting years you will be providing Scope 2 emissions data for

+1 year

-Start date End date Indicate if you are providing emissions data for past reporting years Select the number of past reporting years you will be providing emissions data for Reporting year January 1, 2021 December 31, 2021 Yes 1 year
+Select the number of past reporting years you will be providing Scope 3 emissions data for

+1 year